-It was an overcast day in September 2013 with rain clouds threatening when I entered the garden.
+It was an overcast September day with rain clouds threatening when I entered the garden.
 Through an archway I spied a monk who appeared to be scurrying ahead to escape a possible deluge.
-As I came closer, the monk was revealed as a bronze statue, one of many pieces of art, realistic and contemporarily bold, that enhance the 14-acre garden.
+As I came closer, the monk was revealed as a bronze statue, one of many pieces of art, realistic and boldly contemporary, that enhance the 14-acre garden.

 The archway through which Martin walked that day leads to the South Lawn.
 Here are located many of the garden’s magnificent collection of specimen trees, most planted by Bishop Law in the 1800s, including a Golden Catalpa, Ginkgo, an American Black Walnut.

 Flowering shrubs and perennials brighten the greenery; piercings of medieval windows in the Great Hall’s remaining wall frame views of the Palace proper.

 Rounding a corner of the wall, we entered a formal Edwardian garden, its precisely arranged boxwood-edged planting areas in sharp contrast to the open the sweeping expanse of the South Lawn.
 A flower-filled urn centers the garden, drawing the eye to the garden’s backdrop, the stained-glass windows of the Palace chapel.

 Spots of seclusion …

 We took the boardwalk bridge to cross the moat that surrounds the Palace grounds to enter the area that gave the city of Wells its name.
 Here, in the most ancient part of the Palace site, well pools fed by an underground river bubble up .
 Early on, to control the abundance of water, in addition to the moat an intricate system of channels and sluice gates were devised that continue to regulate the flow to this day.